Nick Madrigal Player Props: Cubs vs. Brewers

-Nick Madrigal is back in the lineup for the Chicago Cubs and will face Brandon Woodruff and the Milwaukee Brewers April 1 at 2:20 PM ET.
+After going 0-for-3 in his most recent game, Nick Madrigal and the Chicago Cubs face the Milwaukee Brewers (who will hand the ball to Eric Lauer) at 2:20 PM ET on Sunday.

+In his previous game he had a hitless performance (0-for-3) against the Brewers.

 Nick Madrigal Game Info & Props vs. the Brewers